hengjiew/MFIX-Exa/docs/source/getting_started/BuildingCMake.rst

 There are two modes to build MFiX-Exa with cmake:

-o **SUPERBUILD (recommended):** AMReX is downloaded and built as part of the MFiX-Exa build process.
-This method is strongly encouraged as it ensures that the configuration options for MFiX-Exa and AMReX are consistent.
+o **SUPERBUILD (recommended):** The AMReX and AMReX-Hydro git repos are cloned and built as part of the MFiX-Exa build process.
+This method is strongly encouraged as it ensures that the configuration options for MFiX-Exa and these repos are consistent.

-o **STANDALONE:** MFiX-Exa source code is built separately and linked to an existing AMReX installation.
+o **STANDALONE:** MFiX-Exa source code is built separately and linked to existing AMReX and AMReX-Hydro repos.
 This is ideal for continuous integration severs (CI) and regression testing applications.
-AMReX library version and configuration options must meet MFiX-Exa requirements.
+AMReX and AMReX_Hydro library versions and configuration options must meet MFiX-Exa requirements.

 .. note::
    **MFiX-Exa requires CMake 3.14 or higher.**